puma/puma/README.md

 # The following options allow you to reach Puma over HTTP as well:
 $ puma -b ssl://localhost:9292 -b tcp://localhost:9393 config.ru
 ```

-There is a known limitation to the [`localhost`] gem in Puma.
-Puma can't start in cluster
-mode when the user didn't preload the app or requires the [`localhost`] gem in a
-configuration file.

 [`localhost`]: https://github.com/socketry/localhost